Blurry CJK Fonts in Chromium Browsers on Windows

 Have you noticed that Japanese, Chinese, or Korean (CJK) characters look blurry or faint in your Chrome or Edge browser on Windows?
 You’re not alone.

-Since mid-2025, more users have been reporting that only CJK characters appear thinner, less sharp, or slightly smudged—even though English text remains crisp.
-This issue often appears on devices with 100% DPI scaling and is particularly noticeable when using the Yu Gothic font.
+Since mid-2025, more and more users have reported that only CJK characters appear thinner, less sharp, or slightly smudged — while English text still looks crisp.
+This issue often shows up on systems using 100% DPI scaling, and it’s especially noticeable when websites use the Yu Gothic font.

 What’s Happening?
 Blurry Fonts Only for CJK Characters

-On Chromium-based browsers like Google Chrome, Microsoft Edge, and Brave, users are encountering the following display problems:
+On Chromium-based browsers like Google Chrome, Microsoft Edge, and Brave, users are seeing issues such as:

 • Japanese or Chinese characters look thinner and slightly blurred